Choose another writer in this calendar:

 Viita's last creative years were shadowed by a mental illness that Meriluoto depicted in her book Lauri Viita (1974).
 Viita was also hospitalized several times for short periods.
 When Meriluota started to fear Viita, she had divorce in two weeks.
 Most of the poems in his last collection, Suutarikin, suuri viisas (1961), Viita wrote in the summer of 1960.
 19 of its 51 poems were composed in Kalevala metre.
 The work was compared to Eino Leino's Hekavirsiä (1903-1916, Whit songs).
 In reviews Viita was seen as the last great representative of traditional poetry, but like Leino he avoided following the Kalevala metre slavishly.

 In 1962 Viita married Anneli Kuurinmaa; they had one son.
 The new marriage did not stop his restless traveling to Helsinki or Tampere, and once police returned him from Sweden back to Finland.
-His final novel was the first volume of the novelistic trilogy Entäs sitten, Leevi (1965).
-Meriluoto has read its early version and considered it "incomprehensible."
+His final novel was the first volume of the novelistic trilogy Entäs sitten, Leevi (What then, Leevi), which came out for the Christmas season of 1965.
+Meriluoto read its early version and considered it "incomprehensible."
+Only two chapters have survived from the second volume.
+"It's better to die in the middle of my work than it dies before I do," says the aspiring writer Leevi, the protagonist.
 Lauri Viita died after a car accident on December 22, 1965.
 The author though that he was not badly hurt, and said: "No nyt on pahin ohi!"
 (Now the worst is over) He was taken to a hospital where he died of internal injuries next morning.

 When I have died, when I have died